joelmoxley/founder-playbook/II. Finance/08 - VC Data Room/02 - EoE - VC Data Rooms/md/01 - Due Diligence Memo.docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This Due Diligence Memo document outlines all the information collected and requested in startup due diligence ahead of investment.
+This Due Diligence Memo document outlines all the information collected and requested in startup due diligence ahead of investment.

 Credit: [ ]()